bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 Again, keeping the protocol as simple as it can possibly be without going off the rails.
 The job validation stuff is when the pool says, I would like to make sure that you're mining on a real template.
 Please send me the details on that.
-And it actually has to go back through and does effectively a compact block transfer between the pool and the Datum gateway to validate that.
+And it actually has to go back through and does effectively a compact block transfer between the pool and the DATUM gateway to validate that.
 Again, spot checks.
 Got to make sure people are being honest.
 We have to protect the other miners.